-Unique Identifier is a powerful feature that allows marketers to synchronize their contacts between Maropost Marketing Cloud and their own CRM, using a unique identifier other than email address such as member ID, account ID, customer ID, etc.
+Unique Identifier is a powerful feature that allows marketers to synchronize their contacts between Maropost for Marketing and their own CRM, using a unique identifier other than email such as; member ID, account ID, customer ID, etc.

 Marketers can also synchronize their contacts across different digital channels including email, SMS, and mobile app messaging.

 Determining if Unique Identifier is Right For You

 Maropost's data model requires that no two contacts can share the same email address nor can they share the same unique identifier.
 If your business rules have the same constraints, then you can use Unique Identifier.